 Some canned cat treats look like regular cat food, but you’ll notice they’re missing the “complete and balanced” statement on the label.
 That’s how you can tell they are in fact treats and should be dispensed as such – in small quantities.

-The Fancy Feast Appetizers line offers quality cat treats that are a popular choice with our members.
+The Fancy Feast Appetizers (Amazon link) line offers quality cat treats that are a popular choice with our members.

 Commercial Dental Cat Treats

 Some people feel that this type of treat is a delicious, pain-free, and very convenient way to help ensure your cat’s optimal dental health.
 Many of these so-called dental treats don’t do anything to combat plaque or tartar build-up and are instead simply packed full of carbohydrates that can actually leave a residue on your cat’s teeth.

 We’ve covered the topic of how to tell what value cat food, including treats, can have when it comes to Kitty’s dental health in this article:

 Does Dry Food Actually Clean Your Cat’s Teeth?